org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

        search)
     2. Write the keyword information into the `Matched Keyword Sets` attribute.
 The data is stored in a json array and may contain score, name, category and notes.
-    3. If at least one keyword set has a score, write the total score it into `Matched Keyword Total Score`
+    3. If at least one keyword set has a score, write the total score into `Matched Keyword Total Score`
     4. A keyword file may reference a status entry.
 If this is the case, apply the status to the matching vulnerability.
        See the `vulnerabilityStatusEnrichment` above for more details.